themanyone/whisper_dictation/README.md

 `export XLA_PYTHON_CLIENT_MEM_FRACTION=.XX` If the above preallocation is enabled, this makes JAX preallocate XX% of the total GPU memory, instead of the default 75%.

-Monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing the bloated, GreenWithEnvy (gwe) for Nvidia cards that does the exact-same thing with a graphical interface.
+Monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing the bloated, GreenWithEnvy (gwe) from Nvidia that does the exact-same thing with a graphical interface.

 This is a fairly new project.
 There are bound to be more issues.
 Share them on the [issues section on GitHub](https://github.com/themanyone/whisper_dictation/issues).
 Or fork the project, create a new branch with proposed changes.
 And submit a pull request.